-This course is a study of sports officiating while learning the rules, mechanics, and fundamentals of sports.
+Students must have a background in athletics or the passion to become more familiar with athletics and how supporting organized team sport competitions can contribute to individual and community health.
 This class will offer the opportunity to officiate in youth flag football and basketball games.
-Students will also learn how to run the scoreboard for basketball, volleyball and football, keep a scorebook for basketball, run the chains for football, and be a line judge for volleyball.
-This class will focus on the skills necessary to become a sports official, with the opportunity to make up to \$10-30 an hour and gainful/supplementary employment for a lifetime.
+Students will also learn how to run the scoreboard for basketball, volleyball, and football; keep a scorebook for basketball; run the chains for football; and be a line judge for volleyball.
+This class will focus on the skills necessary to become a sports official, with the opportunity to make up to \$10-30 an hour and achieve gainful/supplementary employment for a lifetime.
 Students may take additional courses in order to get certified by the OHSAA.